Accelerated Diffusion Models via Speculative Sampling: Distribution of time to rejection

 Consider the following process $(\tilde{Y}_k,Y_k)_{k\geq 0}$ following the following distribution

 where

 and

-corresponds to reflection maximal coupling.
+corresponds to reflection maximal coupling for an appropriate function $f$.
 This distribution describes the speculative sampling algorithm for diffusions (not describing the drafting process over an horizon of $L$ but this is irrelevant).
 By construction, we have $\int \Gamma(\tilde{y}_{0:n},y_{0:n})\rmd \tilde{y}_{0:n}=q(y_{0:n})$.
 Starting from $\tilde{Y}_0=Y_0$, we can look at the first time $\tau$, $\tau \geq 1$, the draft state is rejected.
 This is equivalent to look at the first time that $\tilde{Y}_k \neq Y_k$.
 We have from direct calculations that

-Hence $\mathbb{P}(\tau > k)$ is given by a Feynman-Kac formula \cite{del2004feynman}.
-This shows in particular that we could simply estimate this quantity by running a particle filter \citep{del2004feynman,Doucet:2001}.
+Hence $\mathbb{P}(\tau > k)$ is given by a Feynman--Kac formula \cite{del2004feynman} so we could estimate numerically efficiently this quantity by running a particle filter \citep{del2004feynman,Doucet:2001}.
 A similar expression can be obtained for the distribution of $\tau_n$ the $n^{\textup{th}}$ time the draft state is rejected starting from the last time one rejected a draft, $p(\tilde{y}_0)$ being replaced by $p(\tilde{y}_{{\tau}_{n-1}+1}|y_{\tau_n})$.